 Anatomy of middle mediastinum

 The heart and pericardium are in the middle mediastinum, along with the ascending and transverse aorta, the superior vena cava and the azygos vein that empties into it, the phrenic nerves, the upper vagus nerves, the trachea and its two branches, the main bronchi, the pulmonary artery and its two branches, the pulmonary veins, and the lymph nodes next to them.
-The oesophagus may be referred as a middle or posterior mediastinal structure.
+The oesophagus may be referred to as a middle or posterior mediastinal structure.

 Top Differential Diagnoses